April 25, 2009

 Han Samethini Collection

-Below: Five photographs of a John Kiliaan Band promotional appearance at a car dealership (circa 1938).
+Below: Five photographs of a John Kiliaan Band promotional appearance at a car dealership in Surabaya (circa 1938).
 Kiliaan poses with his clarinet.
 Samethini bears his piano accordion with pride.
 The two Studebaker models shown are the 1936 Dictator (or 1936 President) and the 1937 President.
-The dealership would have been located in a sizable town, most likely Malang or Surabaya.
-[5]
+[6]

 Han Samethini Collection